 An extension of the communicative approach seeking to develop linguistic skills appropriate to students’ future career and social needs.

 Are you interested in advancing your knowledge of one of the most important world languages?
-This course aims to continue to build on basic skills in the French through the study of current affairs.
+This paper aims to continue to build on basic skills in French through the study of current affairs.

 |Paper title||Advanced French 1|

 |Domestic Tuition Fees (NZD)||$835.20|

 - FREN 232 or FREN 211.

 If you have previous knowledge of the language you can still enrol in this paper via Special Permission by proceeding with your application process to the Review and Confirm page or email email@example.com for assistance.

 - FREN 311, FREN 331, FREN 334 or any other more advanced French language paper

 - Teaching staff

 - Paper Structure